 The Company uses numerous control processes to monitor and validate its systems on an ongoing basis.
 These control processes are independent of the development, implementation, and operation of the Advanced Internal Ratings Based (A-IRB) systems.
 Under the A-IRB systems, risk parameters (e.g., probability of default - PD, loss given default - LGD, and exposure at default - EAD) are calculated using internal models.
-We rely on historical data along with external benchmarks, such as agency reports and macroeconomic data, to develop and implement these models, and various corporate risk groups are responsible for independent model validation (Corporate Model Risk, or CMoR) and ongoing performance monitoring (Corporate Functional Model Oversight, or CFMO).
+We rely on historical data along with external benchmarks, such as agency reports and macroeconomic data, to develop and implement these models, and corporate risk is responsible for independent model validation and ongoing performance monitoring through its Model Risk Management group.

-For additional information about our credit risk management and practices, accounting policies, and current exposures as reported under U.S. GAAP, refer to the "Credit Risk Management" section in Management's Discussion and Analysis to our first quarter 2023 Form 10-Q and our 2022 Form 10-K. The following provides specific references:
+For additional information about our credit risk management and practices, accounting policies, and current exposures as reported under U.S. GAAP, refer to the "Credit Risk Management" section in Management's Discussion and Analysis to our first quarter 2025 Form 10-Q and our 2024 Form 10-K. The following provides specific references: